 Thrice-named the #1 up-and-coming national university by U.S. News and World Report, UMBC offers an exceptional and affordable education.
 UMBC has continually proven itself to be a leader in science and engineering education.
 The Computer Science and Electrical Engineering Department is made up of 39 full-time faculty members and 15 research professors who dedicate themselves to teaching as they pursue their own research in the field.

 Location, Location, Location

 UMBC is located in the Baltimore-Washington corridor, making a wealth of professional, cultural and recreational resources available.
-The area has the largest collection of Federal government agencies and research laboratories in the country.
+The area has the largest collection of federal government agencies and research laboratories in the country.
 Many of the top engineering and technology companies have major facilities within an hour’s drive.
-There is an active community of start up and small companies in both the Baltimore and D.C. regions.
-UMBC is just 15 minutes from both the BWI airport and BWI Amtrak station, providing easy access to transportation.
+There is an active community of start ups and small companies in both the Baltimore and D.C. regions.
+UMBC is just 15 minutes from both the BWI Airport and the BWI Rail Station, providing easy access to transportation.

 Our graduate programs are research active.
-The CSEE Department has over fifteen on-site research centers and labs.Graduate students will have the chance to work closely with facutly members on research projects that interest them.
-Faculty members are currently supported by organizations such as NSF, NIH, NASA, NIST, DoD, and from the industry.
+The CSEE Department has over fifteen on-site research centers and labs.Graduate students will have the chance to work closely with faculty members on research projects that interest them.
+Faculty members are currently supported by organizations such as NSF, NIH, NASA, NIST, and the DoD, as well as various industry organizations.

 Our Specialty Areas

 Computer Science: Artificial Intelligence, Machine Learning and Data Mining, Multi-Agent Systems, Web 2.0, Wireless Sensor Networks, Graphics and Visualization, Game Development.

 Computer Engineering: VLSI design and test, VLSI arithmetic algorithms and security, Mixed-signal VLSI, Distributed real-time, and embedded systems, Energy efficient and high performance systems and Bioelectronics.